IMPaCT at Woodlands

 - Have a clear understanding of reason for referral and wishes to attend the Hospice (or accepts outreach services at home).

-- Be able to travel by car / wheelchair taxi to attend Well-being and Support Centre.
+- Be able to travel by car / wheelchair taxi to attend the IMPaCT Service at Woodlands.

 - Is currently at home or has a confirmed hospital discharge date.